How To Install LED Headlights car

 Photo Credit: http://www.veloster.org/forum/10-hyundai-veloster-exterior-lighting/57266-tutorial-how-install-led-headlights-pictures.html

-• Battery: It has multiple functions such as starting, lighting, igniting the engine of your car.
+• Battery: It has multiple functions, such as starting, lighting, and igniting the engine of your car.
 Recharge it before it comes down to 3% of its capacity

 • Axle: It is the central shaft that turns the wheel and joins the front wheels to the real ones.
 Protect it from rust